hexthedev/TerrainAnalyzer/README.md

 #### Step 6: Compute a radius for all remaining Voronoi graph nodes, representing the nodes distance from an untraversable obstacle.
-Iteratively increases radius until an object is hit (See Fig 7) ID defines how much the radius expands iteration.
+Iteratively increases radius until an object is hit (See Fig 7)

+ID defines how much the radius expands iteration.
 An ID = 1 would check radius =1,2,3,4,....n until an obstacle is hit or the map bound is passed.

 #D tells the radius how many angles to cut the circle into when iterating. #D = 4 would check every angle between 0 and 360 with increments of 90 degrees.

 Stopwatch tests have shown that this is the most costly part of the algorithm.
-See results for more info.

 ![Radius Graph](/images/logo.png)
 Format: ![Pruned Graph](IMAGE COMING SOON)